mrciolino/wiki-backup/timeline.md

   - The [Great Pirate Raid](/Events/Pirate-Raid) occurs.
   - Krorg rallies the pirates for the biggest raid ever, and they all set sail for Allford.
   	- [Rathwing](/characters/Rathwing) destroys [Saragossa](/locations/Mardun/saragossa) after his spies tell him thst it is unguarded.
 - Breezy-E arrives to help the party.
 He is almost immediately killed by two bone spiders.
-Spoops raises jom from the dead as a zombie.
+Spoops raises from from the dead as a zombie.
   	- [Dave Bones](/characters/Dave-Bones) is killed by the party for the first time, leading to his long lasting vendetta against the party.
     - Krorg pulls the Fates card.
     - Narascus tells Xiph and Darf the truth about Dave Bones being killed by Narascus and Spoops.